LielAmar/Defeating-Frogger-with-AI/README.md

 #### Information
 We wanted to give the DQN agent a harder challenge, and so we added an obstacle of a train moving horizontally.
-The chance of a train to spawn (in case there isn't an active train already) is 5%, and the agent got a win rate of 91% in this environment.
+The chance of a train to spawn (in case there isn't an active train already) is 5%, and the agent got a win rate of 91% in this environment, after training for 5000

 #### Testing
 You can test this model yourself.
 It is included in this project under: `models/dqn/91% with train.pth`.